 Communicate with your guests before, during and after their stay.
 Let your guests know that even though you’re not living in the area, they can get in touch with you if they experience any problems or aren’t satisfied.

-Managing a vacation rental long-distance may seem like a challenge at first glance, but once you’ve examined all the points it’s not as daunting as it seems.
+To manage your vacation rental remotely may seem like a challenge at first glance, but once you’ve examined all the points it’s not as daunting as it seems.
 Think of all the people in the world who have holiday homes abroad and rent out it when they are not using it themselves.

 When the exact location of your holiday rental is not a determining factor, you can research which areas would be the most beneficial for you to invest in, or which are the most popular among travelers and will bring you the most profit.